Overview of the Examples

 - Increased workload can lead to surface deviations and runway incursions; prioritize tasks and delegate responsibilities when possible.

-- Not reviewing the taxi route change can lead to surface deviations and runway incursions; review and confirm the new taxi route immediately upon receiving instructions.
+- Failure to review the taxi route change can lead to surface deviations and runway incursions; review and confirm the new taxi route immediately upon receiving instructions.

 Runway Incursion While Taxiing